-Forestry cares for the trees in the urban forest and the native forest of the wildland urban interface, including trees on street rights of way and medians, urban parks, trail corridors, open spaces and regional parks.
+What we care for: Trees in the urban forest and the native forest of the wildland urban interface, including trees on street right of way and medians, urban parks, trail corridors, open spaces and regional parks.

-The City of Colorado Springs’ City Forestry division has released the results of the first-ever urban tree canopy assessment.
-The assessment closely reviewed aerial imagery from the late 1990s and compared it to imagery from 2016, to provide important data points regarding overall numbers of the city’s tree canopy over time.
+The City of Colorado Springs’ City Forestry division has released the results of our first-ever urban tree canopy assessment.
+The assessment closely reviewed aerial imagery from the late 1990s and compared it to imagery from 2016, to provide insight into changes in the city’s tree canopy over time.

 Colorado Springs has been a Tree City USA since 1977 for its excellence in urban forestry management.

-Our public mulch is offered as a free service when we generate more than what our parks use.
-The bin is first come first serve, and we cannot guarantee that it will be filled.
-Our crews do try to keep it filled throughout the year as it is available.
+Our public mulch is offered free to the public when we generate more than what our parks use.
+The bin is first-come, first-served, and you will need to bring your own tools for loading.
+We cannot guarantee that mulch will be available, but our crews do try to keep it filled throughout the year.
+In order to help provide a consistent supply for our residents, use by commercial operations is prohibited.

 Mulch pile is located across the street from the Forestry building on the west side of Recreation Way.